mlswg/mls-architecture/draft-ietf-mls-architecture.md

 generated from Group Secrets.
 Specifically, each epoch establishes a per-sender "Ratchet Secret", which is then used to generate an AEAD key, which is used to protect MLS Plaintext messages.
-Each time a message is sent, the Ratchet Secret is used to create a new Ratchet Secret and a new corresponding AEAD key.
+A new Ratchet Secret generated and is used to generate the AEAD keys for each message.
 Because of the properties of the key derivation function, it is not possible to compute a Ratchet Secret from its corresponding AEAD key or compute Ratchet Secret n-1 from Ratchet Secret n.